-Your past behaviour is a predictor of what you will do in the future.
-As such, this behavioural interview question allows employers to see how you would react to a difficult situation based on previous encounters.
+Your past behavior is a predictor of what you will do in the future.
+As such, this behavioral interview question allows employers to see how you would react to a difficult situation based on previous encounters.

 While there is no wrong or right answer here, this can often lead to follow-up questions, so be prepared to talk about your chosen example in detail.
 Prepare some stories that will demonstrate how you dealt with the issue adequately.
 Overall, your answer should highlight the qualities that will be useful for your prospective role.